-Each year the School of Architecture organises a study visit to a European city.
+Each year the School of Architecture organises a European study trip.
 There is a cost associated with participating in the study visit, which typically lasts 5 days.
 During the visit, students and staff experience another culture and see how this is represented through both historic and contemporary architecture and in the city's urban planning.
-Recent study visits have included trips to Lisbon, Venice, Rome, and Vienna.
+Recent study visits have included trips to Lisbon, Venice, Rome, Vienna, and the Netherlands.

-Our BA (Hons) Architecture course gives you exemption from the Part 1 examinations required by the Architects Registration Board (ARB).
-This means that when you complete the course you’ll have fulfilled the first part of the three-part process required to become a registered architect in the United Kingdom.
+Our course has been Prescribed (Part 1) by the Architects Registration Board (ARB).
+This means that when you complete our course you'll have fulfilled the first part of the three-part process required to become a registered architect in the United Kingdom.